Music of Venezuela: Venezuelan waltz

+Modern trends

 Rubén Cedeño, composer of folk and children's music of Venezuela, he appears in the Venezuelan music encyclopedia.
 Singer, composer, investigator, painter and writer.

 His most recognized works are: The Aguinaldo Que Navidad part of the Venezuelan Christmas repertoire and interpreted by the mezzo-soprano Morella Muñoz, Cantata infantil Simón Bolívar, Misa de mi Tierra among others.
 It was National Prize of popular music of the INAVI with his valse Nora.
 The hymn Hail to the Statue of Liberty, received the congratulation of President Ronald Reagan.